Orange-OpenSource/YACassandraPDO/README.md

 This repository is a fork of: https://code.google.com/a/apache-extras.org/p/cassandra-pdo/ We cloned it on GitHub because the original project seemed to be dead.

-This version is developped for the CQL3 target only.
+This version is developed for the CQL3 target only.
 We do not provide any support for former versions of CQL.

 # Cassandra versions support